 I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

-The good news is that sustainable weight loss doesn’t have to be complicated – just the opposite actually.
+The good news is that sustainable weight loss doesn’t have to be complicated – just the opposite, especially with these Scientific and sustainable weight loss tips for beginners.

 According to a 2018 study from the University of North Carolina at Chapel Hill’s Gillings School of Global Public Health, 88% of Americans are metabolically unhealthy.